Automation Systems Technology

 - Gain experience integrating the robots with manufacturing processes such as welding and machining.

-- Partner with organizations such Discovery World to build automated systems that engage and inspire students.
+- Partner with organizations such as Discovery World to build automated systems that engage and inspire students.

 - Apply and reinforce skills at a structured off-campus internship site.